Advertisement

 Signs You Might Have Orthosomnia

-• A "bad" score ruins your mood for hours
+• A low score tanks your mood for the whole morning

 06 Who Should (and Shouldn't) Track

-• Feel worse after checking data than before
+• You've felt worse after checking your data than you did before checking

 The Golden Rule